merickarpat/meric.karpat/README.md

 ### Open to:
 🤝 Technical co-founders for AI/SaaS projects
-💼 Contract work on complex backend systems
+💼 Contract work or colloquia on complex backend systems
 🎙️ Speaking about SaaS architecture & AI integration
 ☕ Coffee chats about startup ideas